hosua/Folder-Organizer-Tool/README.md

 # Folder Organizer Tool - Made by Hoswoo/Hosua
  This tool is useful for managing folders with lots of files.
 I mainly made it to handle my large emulator ROM collection.

+DISCLAIMER:
+There are likely bugs present in this program.
+It worked for me, but it has only been tested a few times, so please back up your files before using this tool!

+Some issues that I am aware of (If you find more, please let me know):
+1) There is no way to change the directory while the program is running, simply restart the program to do this.
+2) If you modify the folders externally while running the program, it will potentially mess things up.
+3) The source code is incompatible with Linux (and I assume also Mac)

 How to use:

 When you first open the program, you will be prompted to enter the directory to the folder you want to modify.